Contact us

 Solution: In this scenario, your coding options will vary, but you should avoid reporting global package codes.
 Since the delivery occurred after the patient’s insurance coverage with Insurance A ended, the global codes (59400-59622) are not applicable.
 Instead, bill for the antepartum visits provided during Insurance A’s coverage period and follow up with Insurance B for the delivery and any remaining postpartum care.

 Option 1: For seven or more visits, use CPT code 59426.
 This code covers seven or more visits during the antepartum period.
-Include appropriate diagnosis codes such as Z34.0-, Z34.8-, or codes for any documented complications encountered during this time.
+Include appropriate diagnosis codes such as Z34.0-Z34.8-, or codes for any documented complications encountered during this time.
 If complications arise, update the diagnosis code from routine pregnancy supervision to reflect the specific issues addressed during the antepartum care.

 Option 2: Some insurers may require you to report each visit separately.
 It’s a good practice to confirm with the insurer what they mean by “separate” reporting.